We have compiled a list of frequently asked questions which we hope will be helpful to you.

 Can we feed the animals?

 Whilst you are visiting the zoo we ask that you respect our animals and do not feed or tease them.
-We do however have animal feeding experiences available to book which range from a one-to-one Keeper for the Day experience to a 30-40 minute Close Encounter experience.
+You can however watch some of the animals being fed during our daily Animal Feeding Times.
+You can also feed the animals yourself when you book one of our animal feeding experiences which range from a one-to-one Keeper for the Day experience to a 30-40 minute Close Encounter experience.

 Where does Drusillas get its name from?